Skill Demand Index

 Which roles need Operations Management most:

-Project Management positions drive 50% of demand.
-Other also frequently list Operations Management as a requirement.
-Skills commonly paired with Operations Management include Problem Solving.
+Other positions drive 43% of demand.
+Operations and Marketing also frequently list Operations Management as a requirement.
+Skills commonly paired with Operations Management include Customer Service and Project Management.

 Depth Level Distribution